yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions.md

 19. How would you write a formula to calculate the total sales for each product in a worksheet?
 20. How would you write a formula to count the number of cells in a range that contain the text "Apple"?
 21. What does the following formula do?
+22. What is the IF function used for?

+The IF function is used to perform conditional logic in Excel.
+It can be used to test a condition and return a different value depending on the outcome of the test.
+23. What is the difference between a logical test and a comparison operator?

+A logical test is a condition that is evaluated to TRUE or FALSE.
+A comparison operator is a symbol that is used to compare two values.

 ```excel
 =IF(A1>B1,"A1 is greater than B1","A1 is less than or equal to B1")